davidtheclark/react-aria-menubutton/README.md

 The currently selected value.
 The item that has this value will receive the state class `is-selected`, which CSS can use for special standout styling.

-#### transition: Boolean, optional

-If `true`, the menu will be wrapped in a [`ReactCSSTransitionGroup`](https://facebook.github.io/react/docs/animation.html).
-This wrapping element will have the classes `AriaMenuButton-menuWrapper` and `AriaMenuButton-menuWrapper--trans`.
-Your CSS, then, can respond to the changing state classes `is-enter`, `is-enter-active`, `is-leave`, and `is-leave-active` to apply a CSS transition of one kind or another.

-The second example in [the demo](http://davidtheclark.github.io/react-aria-menubutton/) exemplifies a transition.

-Note this: If you want to use `transition`, the component will need access to React *with addons*, since `ReactCSSTransitionGroup` is an addon.
-This is done by passing `React.addons` as the option `reactAddons`, as [described above](#options).